ZachPella/United-states-WGS-tick-population-analysis/explain_dapc.md

-# DAPC Analysis for *R. megacantha* Reference-Based Dataset
+# DAPC Analysis for *Ixodes scapularis* Reference-Based Dataset

-This repository contains an R script for performing Discriminant Analysis of Principal Components (DAPC) on *R. megacantha* genomic data.
+This repository contains an R script for performing Discriminant Analysis of Principal Components (DAPC) on *Ixodes scapularis* genomic data.

 ## Overview